Transitional Justice in Israel-Palestine after the Gaza War: Challenges and Opportunities for Peacebuilding

-Hybrid event: Zoom* and room 1013, Hamadrega building, University of Haifa**
+Hybrid event – Room 1013, Hamadrega building, University of Haifa and Via Zoom*

 Abstract